koriaf/parks-bce-integration-bookable-things/api_products.rst

   * final price can be multiplied by number of slots if needed

 ``pricing_info_schedule`` is a list of pairs like ["YYYY-MM-DD", {new-pricing-info}] - once given date arrives the new pricing info replaces current one.
 Reservations may be re-saved and change their price after that event.
 Reservations placed in the future consider this field when calculating their price.
-Please note that if you change price schedule and some already existing reservations are affected it can surprise users.
+Please note that if you change price schedule and some already existing reservations are affected it may surprise users.

 **Example of price calculation:**